kyratrades/kyratrades.github.io/docs/videos/wicked.md

 NOTES
 : Crystal clear picture and sound of Ana\'s return to Wicked in the Broadway Cast.
 Missing 14 minutes in the middle of Act 2, but sound is there.
 A

+Wicked - Broadway - November 25, 2006 (Highlights)
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+jstarz
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Ana Gasteyer (Elphaba), Katie Adams (s/b Glinda), Derrick Williams (Fiyero), David Garrison (The Wizard), Jayne Houdyshell (Madame Morrible), Jenna Leigh Green (Nessarose), Logan Lipton (Boq), Steven Skybell (Doctor Dillamond)

+NOTES
+: Act One plus a few minutes of Act Two before the camera was confiscated.
+Filmed from center of first row of mezz, so no head obstruction.
+A black bar sometimes appears on the bottom of the screen.
+Also the FIRST video that includes the brand new show changes carried over from London, in particular a hilarious new scene where Elphaba and Fiyero first meet and new “Dancing Through Life” choreography.

 Wicked - Broadway - January 20, 2007 (Matinee)
 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }